-Critical dimension (CD) bias, line-width spread, and isofocal bias are terms well known to those who use chemically-amplified photoresists (CARs) in microlithography.
+Critical dimension (CD) bias, linewidth spread, and isofocal bias are terms well known to those who use chemically amplified photoresists (CARs) in microlithography.
 These terms describe the image blur that has typically been attributed to Fickian diffusion of the acid catalyst from exposed regions into unexposed regions.
 Photoresist formulations use base additives and photoacid generators (PAGs) that produce acids with bulky conjugate bases to minimize this spread, but there is always some bias at the optimum process condition.
 Bias refers to the difference between a feature's targeted dimension and the actual feature dimension printed in the photoresist.
 The objective of this work was to directly quantify the contribution of catalyst migration to CD bias and to establish a better understanding of the transport phenomena responsible for catalyst migration.

 Previous studies of acid transport in CARs have used lithographic processes to infer acid diffusion coefficients.
 The drawback to this approach is that individual contributions to bias are difficult to deconvolve and little insight into the actual transport phenomena responsible for migration is gained.
 Several experimental techniques were designed and tested in an attempt to directly measure acid diffusion coefficients in polymers.
-Experimental techniques based on capacitance measurements, diffraction grating analysis and atomic force microscopy were utilized to monitor acid migration in resist polymers.
-Despite the documented sensitivity of these experimental techniques, when the analyzed material was poly(4-hydroxystyrene) (PHS), a major component of CARs, no diffusive transport could be documented at typical resist processing A new technique for measuring acid transport based on FT-IR temperatures. spectroscopy was devised.
+Experimental techniques based on capacitance measurements, diffraction grating analysis, and atomic force microscopy were utilized to monitor acid migration in resist polymers.
+Despite the documented sensitivity of these experimental techniques, when the analyzed material was poly(4-hydroxystyrene) (PHS), a major component of CARs, no diffusive transport could be documented at typical resist processing temperatures.
+A new technique for measuring acid transport based on Fourier transform infrared (FT-IR) spectroscopy was devised.
 This approach requires creation of a trilayer "sandwich" of polymer films.

-The "sandwich" technique has been used by others to study diffusion of various penetrants in thin polymer films.
-For example, Torkelson et al used the "sandwich" structure and fluorescence non-radioactive energy transfer to measure diffusion of small dye molecules in various polymer films.
-Lin et al used the sandwich technique and neutron reflectometry for measuring interdiffusion of isotopically labeled PMMA and normal PMMA.
+The sandwich technique has been used by others to study diffusion of various penetrants in thin polymer films.
+For example, Torkelson et al. used the sandwich structure and fluorescence nonradiative energy transfer to measure diffusion of small dye molecules in various polymer films.
+Lin et al. used the sandwich technique and neutron reflectometry for measuring interdiffusion of isotopically labeled poly(methyl methacrylate) and unlabeled poly(methyl methacrylate).

-In our approach, the first "sandwich" layer was a polymer containing a photoacid generator, which upon ultraviolet exposure served as an acid reservoir.
+The first sandwich layer is a polymer containing a photoacid generator, which upon ultraviolet (UV) exposure serves as the acid reservoir.
 An intermediate polymer layer was placed on the reservoir layer.
-Finally, an acid detector layer of t-butyloxycarbonyloxystyrene (t-BOC) was placed on top of the intermediate layer.
+Finally, an acid detector layer of poly(t-butyloxycarbonyloxystyrene) (t-BOC) was placed on top of the intermediate layer.
 This created a trilayer stack in which the acid layer was separated from t-BOC by an intermediate polymer layer of known thickness.
 Acid generated in the reservoir layer by UV exposure would be expected to diffuse through the intermediate layer, then subsequently penetrate into the detector layer.
-When acid arrives at the detector layer, t-BOC quickly converts into PHS.
+When acid arrives at the detector layer, t-BOC is quickly converted into PHS.
 This conversion is easily measured during the course of the experiment by monitoring the absorbance of the carbonate carbonyl in the infrared.